 Asylum Lawyer In Houston

-Usually, an asylum applicant must prove that he/she has a “well-founded fear of persecution” based on his/her religion, race, social membership, political opinion or national origin.
+Usually, an applicant must prove that he/she has a “well-founded fear of persecution” based on his/her religion, race, social membership, political opinion or national origin.
 Once granted, the asylum seeker is called an “Asylee”.

 Requirements for an Asylum Application

-- Official form/application for asylum
+- Official application/form

 - Documentation in support of your statements